 Which alternative is right for me?

-Each person’s situation is unique; however, there are four areas to think through before making a decision on accepting/rejecting a lump-sum offer:
+Each person’s situation is unique; however, there are generally four areas to think through before making a decision on accepting/rejecting a lump-sum offer:

 - Demographics: What is your age, tenure, marital status, and health?